alexfernandez/alexfernandez.github.io/2025/on-art.md

 ---
-title: '🎨 Advice to the Modern Artist'
+title: '🎨 Advice for the Modern Artist'
 subtitle: 'On Art in the Age of Artificial Intelligence'
 footer: Published on 2025-02-03, last modified on 2025-02-03.
   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)